Figuring out what you should pay for hearing aids can be tricky — and it’s easy to miss pricey hidden extras along the way.

 To make it easier for you, we’ve looked at the price of the latest hearing aids from the biggest manufacturers – including Oticon, Phonak, Signia and Starkey – at major retailers such as Amplifon, Boot Hearingcare and Specsavers.

-You can compare the costs in our fullguide, and before you commit to paying thousands of dollars for your hearing aids, use our expert buying tips below to avoid common buying pitfalls.
+You can compare costs in our comprehensive hearing aid price comparison guide, and before you commit to paying thousands of dollars for your hearing aids, use our expert buying tips below to avoid the pitfalls current purchases.